 Dr. Karen McDonald

 Dr. Karen McDonald is a board-certified Christian Counselor through the Georgia Board of Examiners for Christian Counselors and Therapists and currently leads all Racheal’s Rest retreats.
-She is a trauma specialist that sees adult, teen and child clients ages 3 and up at Broken Chains International.
+She is a trauma specialist that sees adult, teen and child clients ages 3 and up.
 Karen grew up with domestic violence and sexual abuse on a daily basis.
 She survived and developed a passion for helping others find restoration from abuse.
 Because she has struggled through her own journey of recovery, she knows how much courage and determination it takes to overcome the fears, shame and guilt, spiritual confusion, relationship issues, and parenting difficulties survivors face.
 Furthermore, she has wisdom, training and skills to pass along techniques to those who are ready to change their lives.

 Adults in counseling

 Adults often wait until problems seem insurmountable before seeking help.
 While I welcome “critical” cases, my joy is in teaching all my clients howto manage their emotions and lives better and avoid crisis situations in the future.
 Some of my clients find the guidance and solutions they seek for an immediate problem in one to three visits.
 Others come with years of accumulated trauma and may need two to three years of therapy.
 While not all behavior is acceptable, it is understandable when you comprehend the circumstances in which it developed.
 Sometimes people are reacting normally to an abnormal situation.